Why You Should Be Concerned About Changes to a Will

 Reasons to Report Financial Abuse of the Elderly Cases

 Changes in an elder’s will or their power of attorney can complicate financial and legal proceedings and result in the elder’s financial and legal wishes not being carried out correctly.
-It is important to determine if the changes to the elder’s will or power of attorney are helpful or harmful changes.
+It is essential to determine if the changes to the elder’s will or power of attorney are helpful or harmful changes.
 If the elder previously expressed a desire that contradicts the changes to the documents, ensure that the new changes are what he/she wants.

 Signs of Financial Abuse